System->Routing goes to System/ Gateways

 System->Routing should be renamed "Gateways"

 #1 Updated by Phillip Davis about 5 years ago

 I have always wondered why the menu entry was called System->Routing but the destination page is System:Gateways and the tabs are "Gateways", "Routes", "Groups" (in all old versions of pfSense).
 The "Routes" tab is about routing.
 The other 2 are about gateways.

 #3 Updated by Chris Buechler about 5 years ago

 It's not just gateways (though that's the first page it takes you to, and 2 of the 3), static routes is there as well.
 It's still all routing-related things, and there are tons of references to System>Routing all over the Internet and in our documentation that would break if it's renamed.
 2290 Google results for "system > routing" site:pfsense.org alone, most of which are referencing the menu.
 Don't think it's a good idea to rename for reasons of breaking many, many references to it.

 Ages ago, and in m0n0wall, it was System>Static Routes.
 The gateways and groups were combined into that, and renamed Routing, when the current gateways functionality was added in 2.0.

-#6 Updated by Jim Pingle over 4 years ago
+#6 Updated by Jim Pingle about 5 years ago

 Gateways and routing are entwined -- you can't route without gateways and you must define gateways before routes.
 Gateways and gateway groups are used for static and policy routing.
 It lands on the gateways tab because that's the most commonly used function in the routing area.
 If someone was dropped right into the routing page they may miss adding a gateway, but calling it "Gateways" is equally confusing for someone looking for static routes.